growthboot/Javascript-Q/README.md

 - **innerWidth**: Get the inner width of an element
 - **height**: Get the height of an element `$("#my_element").height()`.
 - **innerHeight**: Get the inner height of an element
+- **horizontalBorders**: Get the width of the horizontal borders of a object
+- **verticalBorders**: Get the width of the vertical borders of a object
 - **functionTrim**: Remove all items from a specific point on function index.
 For example  `$('div').functionTrim(0)` would empty the Q selection.
 - **serialize**: Serialize an array for a post string `$.serialize({some_key1:"some_value1",some_key2:"some_value2"})` returns `"some_key1=some_value1&some_key2=some_value2"`.
 Serialize all form elements from a specific point in the DOM tree `$("#some_element").serialize()`.
 - **fileUpload**: Create a file upload on a click event